nandac/pandoc-reader/README.md

 ### Enabling Citations

-You may enable citations for your posts or pages by specifying the `citations` extension and the `-C` or `--citeproc` option.
+You may enable citations by specifying the `citations` extension and the `-C` or `--citeproc` option.

 Set the `PANDOC_ARGS` and `PANDOC_EXTENSIONS` in `pelicanconf.py` as shown below: